 .

-Louie is a gorgeous Pug.
+Charlie is a gorgeous Pug.
 He is smaller (about 25 lbs), has a great shape, and color.
-Louie is a very playful boy, loves tug-of-war, and like all pugs, is the consummate clown.
+Charlie is a very playful boy, loves tug-of-war, and like all pugs, is the consummate clown.
 He loves attention and has the best disposition.
-Louie is a very social, non-aggressive fella, and gets along great with other dogs, we lucked out when we got Louie.
+Charlie is a very social, non-aggressive fella, and gets along great with other dogs.
+We lucked out when we got Charlie.

 Copyright © 2022 Pugglesville.
 All rights reserved.